|

 First, in the toes of the little stockings were a few sticks of homemade candy, twisted tightly in paper, a package of blanched almonds, and raisins, and a dolly made of the doughnuts, with allspice eyes, cloves for ears and nose, and a raisin for the mouth; this was prized the most and carried about all day; and I saw tears shed when one was broken, though comfort was found afterwards in a degree by the eating of it.

-I hope you enjoyed reading this true account of what it was like to celebrate an early Canadian Christmas.
-These were simpler times yet in many ways happier times.
-It reminds us to slow down and savor the season.
+This Canadian Christmas story offers a true account of what it was like celebrating Christmas in Canada back in the early 1800s.
+Times were simpler yet in many ways happier and more relaxed.
+It reminds us all to slow down and savor the Holiday Season.

-Old-fashioned recipes for the cakes, pumpkin pies, Christmas pudding, donuts, and sticks of homemade candy mentioned in the remembrances can all be found within the pages of this website.
-Let your children experience an old-time Christmas.
+Thankfully, historical recipes for the cakes, pumpkin pies, Christmas pudding, homemade donuts, and sticks of homemade candy mentioned in the story can all be found within the pages of this website.